 Whilst overseas you will invariably be faced with making decision about what investments you should make and whether they should be offshore or in Australia; the optimal answer will probably depend very much on your personal circumstances, such as your age, the time until you again become an Australian resident and your current host country tax environment.
-Relatively recent changes to Australian superannuation, reducing the level of non-concessional contributions, means that many Australian expatriates need to consider long-term planning to ensure they make full use of their superannuation entitlements.
+Relatively recent changes to Australian superannuation, reducing the level of non-concessional contributions, means that many Australian expats need to consider long-term planning to ensure they make full use of their superannuation entitlements.

 On the other hand, it may be very tax effective to make contributions into local pension schemes and then transfer those schemes into Australian superannuation – if the transfer arrangements are clear, the exit costs low and those pension funds meet certain Australian tax requirements.
 In many cases, however, there are significant complexities attaching to the transfer of overseas pensions into Australia - and the costs of "getting it wrong" can be very substantial.

 There are quite a few issues which can arise on return to Australia which are significant from a financial viewpoint and deserve to be treated professionally; these include the repatriation of any pension funds as mentioned above and the (tax) treatment of any funds or investments which have been amassed offshore.
 Australian expats almost invariably return to Australia, rather than settle overseas, and this makes it important for them to properly structure their affairs with the Australian financial system in mind so that you do not miss out on opportunities and ensure that decisions are tax effective.

-While most Australian financial planners are focused entirely on the domestic Australian market we have a longstanding network of planners who specialise in providing advice to expatriates and focus on specific areas of expatriate concern - integrating well with other specialists such as tax advisors, lawyers and actuaries, as required, to provide broad advice.
+While most Australian financial planners are focused entirely on the domestic Australian market we have a longstanding network of planners who specialise in providing advice to expats and focus on specific areas of expat concern - integrating well with other specialists such as tax advisors, lawyers and actuaries, as required, to provide broad advice.